 “Next time it won’t be a warning, Yi Jeong.”

 “Tell us what happened next.”
 Ji Hoo asked, breaking the silence.
 He couldn’t help to blame Yi Jeong for the sudden tension between them, but he knew he had no right to.
 His love for Jan Di had been and still was a source of trouble among F4.
-For the umpteenth time, he wondered how long he would have still loved her and for the umpteenth time he knew it would probably have been forever.
+For the umpteenth time, he wondered how long he would still love her and for the umpteenth time he knew it would probably be forever.
 Jan Di was his soulmate, he had acknowledged it long time ago.
 Only time could tell if he was destined to be her lover as well, or just her Guardian.

 “We talked.
 She kinda forced me to.
 And then…” Yi Jeong shrugged.
 “Let’s just say she could extract the truth even from a rock.
 I couldn’t lie to myself anymore, and most of all, I couldn’t lie to her.”